repied/repied.github.io/paliers/README.md

 But from 2008, [empirical studies](./media/2009_deepstops_workshop.pdf) started to show that deeper stop didn't always reduce DCS risk, and even sometimes increased it.
 Experts started to doubt the usefulness of so called "deep stops" even if no one recommended raw ZHL-16C.

-Intuitively, low GF add deep stops to remove gaz from "fast" tissues, but at the same time deep stops can increase the amount of gaz in "slow" tissues.
+Intuitively, low GF add deep stops to remove gaz from "fast" tissues, but at the same time deep stops can increase the amount

 So more conservative (ie lower) GFs is not always safer.